| Safe Haskell | Safe-Inferred |

 orderBy :: [SqlExpr OrderBy] -> SqlQuery () #

-clause.
-See also asc
+ORDER BY clause.
+See also asc and desc.

-get concatenated on the final
+Multiple calls to orderBy get concatenated on the final

-query, including distinctOnOrderBy
+query, including distinctOnOrderBy.

 don :: SqlExpr (Value a) -> SqlExpr DistinctOn #